-All employees of the Contractor, its sub-contractors and other persons attending Site on the Contractor's behalf shall have successfully completed a Site specific health and safety induction training before commencing work on site.
+All employees of the Contractor, its sub-contractors and other persons attending Site on the Contractor's behalf shall have successfully completed a Site specific health, safety and environment induction training before commencing work on site.

-Provision of such training will be by Employer.
-However, in some instance a contractor may be responsible for carrying out the inductions on Site.
+Provision of such training will be carried out by the Employer.
+However in some instance a contractor may be responsible for carrying out the inductions on Site.

-Delivery drivers and visitors' induction may be limited to emergency arrangements, PPE requirements, Site rules/hazards etc.
+Delivery drivers and visitors induction may be limited to emergency arrangements, PPE requirements, Site rules/hazards etc.